 But its important factors if you have a working dog – a dog that is exposed to strong sun radiation/ harsh weather/bramble/bushes and maybe even attacks from other animals They do need a thicker layer to protect than a pet dog.

 One key heating factor is the radiation from the sun –

 We know that dark colours absorbs more heat from sun radiation than light colours.
 You know yourself the burning feeling on your legs if you wear black jeans on a sunny day – this is why summer clothes have light colours 😉

 If you put a blanket over your legs to prevent the radiation from the sun to reach the black fabric it feels cooler.
-But when the sun disappears its going to be warm under the blanket as it now prevents the heat from leaving your body.
+But its going to be warm under the blanket after a while as it now prevents the heat from leaving your body.

 It works in the same way with the dog’s coat –

 A short dark coat will allow the sun radiation to heat up the surface much faster than a longer light-colored coat.

 So the surface will be kept cooler on the dog with longer light-colored coat – but the radiation will eventually heat up the surface on this dog aswell.

 But –once the sun radiation disappears the short black coat will allow the dog to cool down quicker as the heat from the body can disappear thru the short coat quicker than on the dog with long hair.